-Capstone project and experiential learning model allow for hands on experience and real world learning
+- Capstone project and experiential learning model allow for hands on experience and real world learning

-Graduates create an ePortfolio, leveraging the latest learning theory and research to demonstrate their mastery of learning and instruction
+- Graduates create an ePortfolio, leveraging the latest learning theory and research to demonstrate their mastery of learning and instruction

-Seattle location offers students an interactive experience on a campus closely integrated with city's workforce and industry leaders
+- Seattle location offers students an interactive experience on a campus closely integrated with city's workforce and industry leaders

-The Experiential Network (XN) allows students to virtually work on short-term, real-world projects to compliment their academic work
+- The Experiential Network (XN) allows students to virtually work on short-term, real-world projects to compliment their academic work

-Anticipate and meet the needs of diverse students to effectively teach and lead in schools and communities
+- Anticipate and meet the needs of diverse students to effectively teach and lead in schools and communities

-Understand the impact of local, national, and global changes on educational policy and practice
+- Understand the impact of local, national, and global changes on educational policy and practice

-Recognize opportunities to transform the classroom, school, or broader educational community
+- Recognize opportunities to transform the classroom, school, or broader educational community

-Develop the capacity to serve as an agent for social justice
+- Develop the capacity to serve as an agent for social justice

 Career possibilities both in and out of the traditional K-12 educational system include:

 - Teacher as leader in K-12 schools

-Educator in community organizations
+- Educator in community organizations

-Researcher in educational organizations
+- Researcher in educational organizations

-Statement of purpose (500–1000 words): identifies your educational goals and expectations of the program; please be aware that the University's academic policy on plagiarism applies to your statement of purpose
+- Statement of purpose (500–1000 words): identify your educational goals and expectations of the program; please be aware that Northeastern University's academic policy on plagiarism applies to your statement of purpose

-Unofficial undergraduate transcripts (Official transcripts required at the time of admission)
+- Unofficial undergraduate transcripts; (official transcripts required at the time of admission)

-Two letters of recommendation: from individuals who have either academic or professional knowledge of your capabilities such as a faculty member, colleague, or mentor, preferably one from your current employer
+- Two letters of recommendation: from individuals who have either academic or professional knowledge of your capabilities such as a faculty member, colleague, or mentor, preferably one from your current employer

-English Language Proficiency Proof: students for whom English is not their primary language must submit one of the following:
+- English language proficiency proof: students for whom English is not their primary language must submit one of the following:

-- Official associate or bachelor's degree transcript from an accredited college or university in the U.S, stating degree conferral and date
+- Official associate or bachelor's degree transcript from an accredited college or university in the U.S., stating degree conferral and date

 Concentration in Learning and Instruction